-When you look at American sports viewership versus soccer viewership globally, the numbers pale in comparison.
+The numbers pale in comparison when you look at American sports viewership versus soccer viewership globally.
 Just take the Super Bowl for example.

-The 2020 Super Bowl drew 150 million viewers around the world (approximately 99 million in the US).
+The 2020 Super Bowl drew 150 million viewers worldwide (approximately 99 million in the US).

 The 2010 Men’s Soccer World Cup final peaked at 531 million viewers, the 2014 World Cup final hit 562 million viewers, while the 2018 World Cup final was viewed by 517 million people.

 Although sponsorship regulations are different for international teams (which we’ll talk about later), these figures give you an idea of how big soccer is as a global sport.